How to Start Baking with Your Own Flour: Grinding Grains at Home

 Choosing Your Grains: What to Look For

 Every grain tells a different story when milled.
-Some are sweet and soft.
-Others are dense and nutty.
+Some are sweet and soft, while others are dense and nutty.
 The right one depends on what you’re baking…and how bold you want to get.

 Hard Red Wheat